Otto Preminger: Theater

-Preminger's first theatrical ambition was to become an actor.
+Otto Preminger's first theatrical ambition was to become an actor.
 In his early teens, he was able to recite from memory many of the great monologues from the international classic repertory, and, never shy, he demanded an audience.
 Preminger's most successful performance in the National Library rotunda was Mark Antony's funeral oration from Julius Caesar.
 As he read, watched, and after a fashion began to produce plays, he began to miss more and more classes in school.

 When the war came to an end, Markus formed his own law practice.
 He instilled in both his sons a sense of fair play as well as respect for those with opposing viewpoints.
 As his father's practice continued to thrive in postwar Vienna, Otto began seriously contemplating a career in the theater.
 In 1923, when Preminger was 17, his soon-to-be mentor, Max Reinhardt, the renowned Viennese-born director, announced plans to establish a theatrical company in Vienna.
 Reinhardt's announcement was seen as a call of destiny to Preminger.
 He began writing to Reinhardt weekly, requesting an audition.
 After a few months, Preminger, frustrated, gave up, and stopped his daily visit to the post office to check for a response.
 Unbeknownst to him, a letter was waiting with a date for an audition which Preminger had already missed by two days.

 He juggled a commitment to university (attendance of which his parents insisted upon) and to his new position as a Reinhardt apprentice.
-The two developed a mentor-and-protege relationship, becoming both a confidant and teacher.
+The two developed a mentor-and-protégé relationship, becoming both a confidant and teacher.
 When the theater opened, on 1 April 1924, Preminger appeared as a furniture mover in Reinhardt's comedic staging of Carlo Goldoni's The Servant of Two Masters.
 His next appearance came the next month with William Dieterle (who would later move to Hollywood) in The Merchant of Venice.
 Other notable alumni with whom Preminger would work the same year were Mady Christians, who died of a stroke after having been blacklisted during the McCarthy era, and Nora Gregor, who was to star in Jean Renoir's La Règle du jeu (1939).

 The following summer, a frustrated Preminger was no longer content to occupy the place of a subordinate and he decided to leave the Reinhardt fold.
 His status as a Reinhardt muse gave him an edge over much of his competition when it came to joining German-speaking theater.
-His first theater assignments as a director in Aussig were plays ranging from the sexually provocative Wedekind Lulu plays, to the Berlin-tried, melodramatic, Sergei Tretyakov play Roar China!, a pro-Communist Agitprop.
+His first theater assignments as a director in Aussig were plays ranging from the sexually provocative Wedekind Lulu plays, to the Berlin-tried, melodramatic Sergei Tretyakov play Roar China!.